Applications open for the 2021 CLASS -- november 17, 2020

 *Please note only one person per industry company should apply and can be accepted.
 This is a highly competitive Program and agencies/companies are encouraged to nominate only their strongest candidates.

-Applications for the 2020 Partners program will open October 20th, 2019.
+Applications for the 2021 Partners program will open in November 2020.
 To be notified when the 2020 Partners applications become available, please click here.

-APPLICATIONS WILL BE DUE January 10, 2020 at 5pm.
-Selection notification will occur the week of February 17, 2020.
+APPLICATIONS WILL BE DUE January 22, 2021.
+Selection notification will occur in February.

 After graduation, individuals become a member of the ACT-IAC Fellows community – the premier, trusted collaborative network of over 1,000 accomplished government and industry executives focused on solving governments toughest challenges.